 The county returned the grant’s last $83,000 to the U.S. Department of Housing and Urban Development, with a simple note saying the agency’s work was “70 percent done” and the organization would seek other funding sources.
 The project was never completed as construction was halted in 2004 when Miami city inspectors disagreed with each other about the quality of the air conditioning work.
 Ultimately, the only completed things were a new roof and the installation of impact-resistant windows.

 In later years, the building became a target for burglars.
 Despite a police watch order in place and a decoy police cruiser parked out front, everything from thousands of confidential files to snacks and sodas were taken.
 According to Ayers, “I put barbed wire up, they take the barbed wire and tried to take the fence.
 I put bars on the windows; they break the bars.”
 On top of the constant break-ins, Ayers was being harassed by former devotees of Yahweh who post fliers saying they want their building back.

-Georgia Jones-Ayres died on February 17, 2015 at the age of 86.
-Due to the deterioration of the buildings and damages caused by vandals, the former church building was finally demolished in May 2017.
+Georgia Jones-Ayres died on February 17, 2015, at the age of 86.
+Due to the deterioration of the buildings and the extensive damage caused by vandals, the former church building was finally demolished in May 2017.